Lighthouses of Curaçao

 tower with a frame gallery but no lantern, centered in an unroofed concrete enclosure.
 Tower and enclosure painted white.
-Willy Maal's photo is at right, a 2011 photo is available, Trabas has Rainer Arndt's distant view, and Google has a satellite view.
+Willy Maal's photo is at right, a 2011 photo is available, Trabas has Rainer Arndt's distant view, and Google has a clouded satellite view.
 Located at the northwestern tip of the island.
 Site open, tower closed.
 ARLHS NEA-008; Admiralty J6372;